saniya-dogra/Zorvyn-finance-backend/README.md

 - Add pagination to the records listing
 - Add search by notes/description
-- Add soft delete (isDeleted flag instead of actual delete)
+- Soft delete is implemented — records are marked isDeleted: true instead of being permanently removed
 - Add rate limiting to prevent abuse
 - Write unit tests with Jest